-.1 Install alarm panels in locations where continuous responsible surveillance is available.
-Building management systems must not be relied on exclusively to monitor medical gas alarms.
+- .1 Install alarm panels in locations where continuous responsible surveillance is available. - .2 Building management systems must not be relied on exclusively to monitor medical gas alarms.
+They can only be considered as a secondary source of monitoring and shall be connected downstream of the Master Alarm Panel. - .3 Equip each zone valve box with a local emergency alarm.